fmetivier/LibField/README.rst

 Introduction
 ============

-LibField is library composed of a set of python functions that helps to handle Field instruments.
+LibField is library composed of a set of python functions to handle Field instruments.
 NMEA or serial messages are read and dumped into a corresponding file for further processing.
 This library was intended to be used with a Raspberry pi  to collect data autonomously and post logging information on the web.
 It can also be used from a laptop.

 A present it handles connection with